Leigh and Leslie Keno: Careers

-The brothers have appeared as furniture appraisers on the PBS series Antiques Roadshow since 1997, have hosted the WGBH series Find! together starting in 2003 and were hosts of the internet show Collect This! with the Keno Brothers on MSN's Tech & Gadgets guide site from 2008-10.
+The brothers have appeared as furniture appraisers on the PBS series Antiques Roadshow since 1997, have hosted the WGBH series Find! together starting in 2003 and were hosts of the internet show Collect This! with the Keno Brothers on MSN's Tech & Gadgets guide site from 2008 to 2010.

 In 2000, they co-authored a book on antique furniture with Joan Barzilay Freund, Hidden Treasures: Searching for Masterpieces of American Furniture.

 Leigh opened his own antique dealership in New York City in 1986 and for a number of years Leslie headed the American furniture and decorative arts division at Sotheby's.
 He now runs Leslie Keno Art Advisory in Wilton, CT.

 They were awarded the National Humanities Medal in 2005.

 In 2008, they joined then-First Lady Laura Bush on a History Channel televised tour of the White House.
 It was the first tour of the White House by a first lady since Jackie Kennedy gave hers in 1963.

 Leigh founded Keno Auctions in 2009 and continues to advise major clients in the art and antiques world.
 The company is based in his townhouse on the Upper East Side.

 In 2010, they created a lifestyle brand called Keno Bros. designed by them and manufactured by Theodore Alexander.
 The brand, which embodies contemporary design with clean lines, is sold in retail stores throughout the United States and 30 other countries around the world.
 In addition, the Keno Bros. brand has a growing presences starting in 2015 in Southeast Asia and China in the form of stand-alone stores in major cities.